FrozenStove/Manatee/README.md

 # Manatee

+# How to run the app

+There are two ways of runngin the app

+1. Download the image from, and run the container

+2. Clone the repo from GitHub
+    - run `npm i`
+    - run `npm start`

 Create a simple web based React application that takes a stock ticker symbol as input, and displays the stock’s latest quote price.
 The app should query your own NodeJS server using